-Article 9.8.
-Online Consumer Protection
+Article 9.8: Online Consumer Protection

 - 1. The Parties recognise the importance of adopting and maintaining transparent and effective measures to protect consumers from misleading, deceptive, and fraudulent commercial practices when they engage in digital trade. - 2.
-Each Party shall endeavour to adopt or maintain consumer protection laws to proscribe misleading, deceptive, and fraudulent commercial activities that cause harm or potential harm to consumers engaged in digital trade.
-(4) - (4) For greater certainty, a Party may comply with the obligation in this paragraph by adopting or maintaining measures such as generally-applicable consumer protection laws or regulations or sector-or medium-specific laws or regulations regarding consumer protection.
+Each Party shall endeavour to adopt or maintain consumer protection laws to proscribe misleading, deceptive, and fraudulent commercial activities that cause harm or potential harm to consumers engaged in digital trade.4

-Article 9.9.
-Personal Data Protection
+Article 9.9: Personal Data Protection